bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 * listlockunspent  -   * version 0.8 Returns list of temporarily unspendable outputs
 * lockunspent  -  (unlock?) (array-of-objects)  -  version 0.8 Updates list of temporarily unspendable outputs

-Not sure these are useful
+Not sure these are useful (can use new native proxy instead)
 * sendrawtransaction  -  (hexstring)  -  version 0.7 Submits raw transaction (serialized, hex-encoded) to local node and network.
 * decoderawtransaction  -  (hex string="")  -  version 0.7 Produces a human-readable JSON object for a raw transaction.